 Quick Answer

-The target company must publish, send, or give shareholders a position statement within 10 business days of commencement of the tender offer, taking one of four positions: recommend acceptance, recommend rejection, remain neutral, or state it is unable to take a position.
-The position statement is filed on Schedule 14D-9 (Solicitation/Recommendation Statement) with reasons, fairness opinion (if any), conflicts, director and officer tender intent, and material events leading up to the offer.
-A "stop-look-listen" notice can buy time, but the full Schedule 14D-9 must still go out within 10 business days.
+The target must publish, send, or give shareholders a position statement within 10 business days of commencement, taking one of four positions: recommend acceptance, recommend rejection, neutral, or unable to take a position.
+The statement is filed on Schedule 14D-9 with reasons, fairness opinion, conflicts, and tender intent; a stop-look-listen notice buys time but does not replace that 10-business-day filing.

 Schedule 14D-9 is the target board's voice in the tender-offer process.
 The 10-business-day clock is one of the most-tested timing facts in the unit, and the four permissible positions are tested in their own right.